A robust contaminated discrete Weibull regression model for outlier-prone count data: Model adequacy checks

 \section{Model adequacy checks}

-We evaluate model adequacy using the \textsf{DHARMa} package \cite{hartig2024package}, which generates simulation-based quantile residuals from the posterior predictive distribution.
+We evaluate model adequacy using the \textsf{DHARMa} package \citep{hartig2024package}, which generates simulation-based quantile residuals from the posterior predictive distribution.
 Specifically, parameter draws are taken from the fitted posterior, and each draw is used to simulate new responses for every observation.
 Under correct model specification, these residuals should approximate a $\mathrm{Uniform}\left(0,1\right)$ distribution.
 In a uniform quantile-quantile (QQ) plot, the 1:1 diagonal (i.e., the line $y=x$) indicates perfect agreement between the empirical and theoretical quantiles; thus, residuals lying close to this line suggest a well-fitting model.

 In addition to the residual checks, we perform a K-L divergence assessment to detect influential observations.
-Following Wang \& Luo \cite{WANG2016}, we approximate how much the posterior distribution changes when each data point is omitted. \ref{sec:KL_METHOD} provides the derivations and the threshold we use for classifying potentially influential observations.
+Following Wang \& Luo \citep{WANG2016}, we approximate how much the posterior distribution changes when each data point is omitted.
+In the cTDW model, posterior probabilities of assignment to the heavier-tail component provide a natural complementary diagnostic at the observation level.
+However, these probabilities quantify component allocation rather than posterior influence and therefore answer a different question from the K-L divergence.
+In particular, an observation may have a high posterior probability of belonging to the heavier-tail component but still have limited influence on inference because the cTDW is designed to accommodate such observations.
+We therefore use the K-L divergence as our primary influence diagnostic, since it can also be applied uniformly to the TDW and TNB models. \ref{sec:KL_METHOD} provides the derivations and the threshold we use for classifying potentially influential observations.